 So How Can We Protect Our Dogs from Fleas and Ticks?

 Should you continue using Frontline Plus or K9 Advantix?
 I don’t have the right answer for you.
-You aren’t a bad dog parent if you decide to use these products, we all need to make our own decisions and do what is best for our dogs.
-No judgement from me.
+You aren’t a bad dog parent if you decide to use these products; we all need to make our own decisions and do what is best for our dogs.
+No judgment from me.
 But now that you know the facts, I’d love to hear what you decide to use to protect your dog from fleas and ticks.
-Will you continue to use the pesticide products, or try something natural?
+Will you continue to use pesticide products or try something natural?

 Please comment below with what works for you and your dog, it will help others in the Rescue Dogs 101 community to make an informed decision.